Program Updates as of September 2023

 Practicum students are seen as helping us to fulfill this mission side by side while caring for our St. Jude patients.
 Our philosophy continues as intern-ready students leave our program and begin their own careers continuing to support children as experienced, knowledgeable, and confident professionals.

 Child life was instituted at St. Jude Children's Research Hospital in 1994 resulting from the research seen widely in the medical community of the benefits of children’s coping with stressful experiences through play.
 In 1998 developing a child life program became an institutional objective which included national managerial recruitment.
 Today, child life at St Jude Children's Research Hospital is an integral part of the medical team and is visible in every clinical arena from patient care to institutional program development.
-We currently have 19 full time specialists and continue to grow.
+We currently have 21 child life specialists, 3 music therapists, 2 facility dogs, 1 administrative specialist, and 1 activity coordinator.